 The DTs are a medical emergency and can be life-threatening if not treated properly.
 Management of DT should be in a hospital or residential detox treatment centre as intensive medical care may be required. (https://patient.info/doctor/acute-alcohol-withdrawal-and-delirium-tremens).
 To treat withdrawal symptoms, your GP provides a personalised treatment program to prevent severe reactions during the detoxification process.

 What is Post-Acute Withdrawal Syndrome (PAWS)?

+Post-acute withdrawal syndrome (PAWS) can last for months or years, although it usually lasts for less than six months in most people.
 Some people who quit alcohol and drugs never experience post-acute withdrawal symptoms at all, while others can still face some symptoms years into abstinence.

 Medications used to Treat Alcohol Withdrawal

 Alcohol detox medications are often prescribed by a GP who specialises in substance abuse disorders.
 These medications can reduce the severe reactions associated with acute alcohol withdrawal syndrome.
 They are typically taken as part of an overall alcohol health and treatment plan for alcohol addiction or other substance use disorders.

 There are several types of drugs used to treat alcohol dependence.
 They work by reducing alcohol cravings, helping you cope with urges to drink and preventing withdrawal symptoms.
 Medications also can make it easier for you to stay in treatment.